-According to notifications of Sulzer shareholders, one shareholder held more than 3% of Sulzer Ltd's share capital on December 31, 2020.
-As published on the SIX disclosure platform on May 29, 2018, Viktor Vekselberg held 48.82% of Sulzer shares.
+According to notifications of Sulzer shareholders, two shareholders held more than 3% of Sulzer Ltd's share capital on December 31, 2021.
+As published on the SIX disclosure platform on May 29, 2018, Viktor Vekselberg held 48.82% of Sulzer's shares.
 The shares are directly held by Tiwel Holding AG.
-For information on shareholders of Sulzer Ltd that have reported shareholdings of over 3% or a reduction of shareholdings below 3%, please refer to the website of the Disclosure Office of the SIX Swiss Exchange: www.six-exchange-regulation.com/en/home/publications/significant-shareholders.html.
-For the positions held by Sulzer and information on shareholders, see note 24 to the "Consolidated financial statements".
-There are no cross-shareholdings where the capital or voting stakes on either side exceed the threshold of 3%.
+Furthermore, FIL Limited, Pembroke, Bermuda, announced a stake of 3.25% as published on the SIX disclosure platform on October 9, 2021.
+For information on shareholders of Sulzer Ltd that have reported shareholdings of over 3% or a reduction of shareholdings below 3%, please refer to the website of the Disclosure Office of SIX Swiss Exchange: www.six-exchange-regulation.com/en/home/ publications/significant-shareholders.html.
+For the positions held by Sulzer and information on shareholders, see note 24 to the "consolidated financial statements".
+There are no cross-shareholdings where the capital or voting stakes on either side exceed the threshold of 5%.
+For information on transaction with related parties, see note 32 to the "consolidated financial statements".